interferopy/interferopy/docs/pages/working-cube.rst

 Usage
 =====

+Interferopy is based on two classes handling your reduced sub(-mm)/radio datacubes produced by imaging interferometric data.
-Two classes, *Cube* and *MultiCube*, are defined in [cube.py](src/cube.py) with the goal to speed up the analysis of 2D or 3D data cubes, which are produced by imaging the interferometric data.
+Two classes, *Cube* and *MultiCube*, are defined in [cube.py](src/cube.py).
+Note that datacubes can be 2D (imageS), or 3D (e.g. with a spectral dimension).

 A collection of helper functions are also available in [tools.py](src/tools.py).
 Enable their functionality by importing them.

 .. code-block:: python